assemblysoft/AssemblySoft.DevOps/README.md

 ### Tasks Definition
 A build, or execution of a set of steps, starts with a definition.
 A tasks definition is a collection of tasks that can run sequentially or in parallel.
-An simple example of a set of tasks can be found here: https://github.com/assemblysoft/AssemblySoft.DevOps/blob/master/AssemblySoft.DevOps.TestClient/data/build.tasks
+A simple example of a set of tasks can be found here: https://github.com/assemblysoft/AssemblySoft.DevOps/blob/master/AssemblySoft.DevOps.TestClient/data/build.tasks